guyellis/learning-node/README.md

 * Forget the Intro
   * Your audience wants to learn how to develop in Node.js.
 They don't want to hear that
-  *Node is uses an event-driven, non-blocking I/O model that makes it lightweight and efficient* or that *Node is a platform built on Chrome's JavaScript runtime*.
+  *Node uses an event-driven, non-blocking I/O model that makes it lightweight and efficient* or that *Node is a platform built on Chrome's JavaScript runtime*.
 You don't need to sell them on using Node.
-They are already your (captive) audience and they're there because they want to learn Node.
+They're already your (captive) audience and they're there because they want to learn Node.
    Don't waste their time.
-  * Their curiosity and desire to know that will come later once they've got their hands dirty with some real code.
+  * Their curiosity and desire to know those details will come later once they've got their hands dirty with some real code.
 * Build something they can immediately use
-  * It's highly likely that every member of the audience owns a website or has and employer or client that has a website.
+  * It's highly likely that every member of the audience owns a website or has an employer or client that has a website.
 It's also highly likely that they will want to know if the site is not functioning correctly.
-  * Let's build, in a few lines of code something that they can actually use to help monitor they websites that they are responsible for.
+  * Let's build, in a few lines of code something that they can actually use to help monitor the websites that they're responsible for.
 We're going to build something that they can use instead of something contrived.
 * Build a client not a server
   * It's generally easier to understand what a browser does than a server.
   Why?
 Because everyone uses a browser all day long.
   * Writing code is not trivial.
 Writing a client and building on that will ease them into Node rather than throwing them in the deep end.

 # Who is this for?

 * Anybody who wants to learn Node.js
   * You could go through the slides and modules and try and answer the questions on your own, however:
   * It would be much better if someone took you through the slides and each module and helped you understand the answers to each question.
 * Anyone who wants to teach Node.js
   * Use the slides and the code in this repo "as is" to teach students how to code in Node.js or...
   * Fork this repo and build your own version.
   * Pull Requests that improve the course are happily accepted.